junxit/us-congress-bills-117/bill.md

 ---
 legis-num: S. 2089
-congress: 117th CONGRESS
+congress: One Hundred Seventeenth Congress of the United States of America
-session: 2d Session
+session: 2d Sess.
-chamber: In the House of Representatives, U. S.,
+chamber: In the Senate of the United States,
 ---

 # S. 2089

+That the Senate agree to the amendment of the House of Representatives to the title of the bill (S. 2089) entitled “An Act to amend the Families First Coronavirus Response Act to extend child nutrition waiver authority, and for other purposes.”, and be it further

-That the bill from the Senate (S. 2089) entitled “An Act to amend title 38, United States Code, to ensure that grants provided by the Secretary of Veterans Affairs for State veterans’ cemeteries do not restrict States from authorizing the interment of certain deceased members of the reserve components of the Armed Forces in such cemeteries, and for other purposes.”, do pass with the following
+That the Senate agree to the amendment of the House of Representatives to the text of the aforementioned bill with the following

-*Strike out all after the enacting clause and insert:*
+*In lieu of the matter proposed to be inserted, insert the following:*

 ## § 1.
 Short title